flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/online-atc.md

 ## Description

-The FlyByWire flyPad helps pilots managing the communication frequencies when using Online ATC services like VATSIM or IVAO.
+The FlyByWire flyPad helps pilots manage the communication frequencies when using Online ATC services like VATSIM or IVAO.

-It lists all currently available ATC stations which can then be activated in the RMP 1 by a single click.
+It lists all currently available ATC stations, which can then be activated in the RMP 1 by a single click.

 Go to the flyPad [ATSU/AOC settings page](settings.md#atsuaoc) and select your Online ATC service.